 - What if there’s a storm the weekend of the event?
 We are indeed running on a mountain pass right before winter which could mean wild weather.
-We will keep a close eye on the weather a few weeks before the event and if it looks like snow is in the forecast, we will make a final decision on Thursday, October 6th.
-There will be a fun plan B in place (which will be communicated at least a week before the event).
-UPDATE – Option to rollover your registration to 2023 will only happen if the event is cancelled.
-If the plan B options is put in place, we will not rollover registration due to expense of putting on the event.
-Either way, it’s going to be a fun weekend!
+We will keep a close eye on the weather a few weeks before the event and if it looks like snow is in the forecast, we will make a final decision on Thursday, October 10th.
+There will be a fun plan B in place – fall loops on the Twilight 12 Hour course at Flying Horseshoe Ranch – which we will communicated by noon on the 10th (check your spam for emails)!

 - What if the race is cancelled due to snow, ice, another crazy pandemic, poor air quality (anything above 150 AQI)?
-We will offer rollovers for 2023 or 50% refund pending recouping costs of permit and insurance.
+We will offer rollovers for 2025 or 50% refund pending recouping costs of supply shopping, beanies, mugs, insurance, and rentals.

 - Are there any refunds in general?
 Yes: